firesim/firesim/docs/Advanced-Usage/Conda.rst

 #. `Adding a conda-forge recipe <https://conda-forge.org/#add_recipe>`_
 #. `PyPI <https://pypi.org/>`_ (for Python packages).
 While it is possible to install packages with pip into a ``conda``
    environment, `there are caveats <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html?highlight=pip#using-pip-in-an-environment>`_.
-   In short, you're less likely to create a mess if you have one system calculating dependencies and manipulating packages in your environment.
+   In short, you're less likely to create a mess if you use only conda to manage the requirements and dependencies in your environment.
 #.
 System packages as a last resort.
 It's very difficult to have the same tools on different platforms when they are being
    built and shipped by different systems and organizations.
-That being said, in a pinch, you can find platform-specific setup in ``machine-launch-script.sh``.
+That being said, in a pinch, you can find a section for platform-specific setup in ``machine-launch-script.sh``.

 Building From Source
 --------------------

-If you find that a package is missing an optional feature, consider looking up it's 'feedstock' (aka recipe) repo in `The existing conda-forge packages list <feedstock-list>`_.  and submitting an issue or PR.
+If you find that a package is missing an optional feature, consider looking up it's 'feedstock' (aka recipe) repo in `The existing conda-forge packages list <feedstock-list>`_.  and submitting an issue or PR to the 'feedstock' repo.

 If you instead need to enable debugging or possibly actively hack on the source of something we package: